-Google Maps helps users around the globe plan the best routes to get where they’re going.
-Within Maps, Google Transit allows users to view public transportation options.
-By combining schedule and route data with the power of Google Maps, your transit information becomes easily accessible to millions of Google users in dozens of languages, on both desktop and mobile devices.
+Google Transit allows users to view public transportation options within Google Maps to help users around the globe plan the best routes to get where they’re going.
+By combining schedule and route data with the power of Google Maps, your transit information becomes easily accessible to millions of Google users in dozens of languages on both computer and mobile devices.

-Reach more riders: Google Transit works with your existing trip planner and links users to your website, helping both new and experienced riders to discover your services.
+- Reach more riders: Google Transit works with your existing trip planner and links users to your website, which helps new and experienced riders discover your services.

-Worldwide coverage: Google Transit covers transit agencies all over the world in one integrated view.
-Google Maps supports multiple languages, allowing users to plan trips in their native language, without having to learn a new system.
-See where Google Transit is available.
+- Provide worldwide coverage: Google Transit covers transit agencies all over the world in one view.
+Google Maps supports multiple languages, allowing users to plan trips in their native language without having to learn a new system.

-Easy, no-cost implementation: Any agency that provides publicly available transportation services and operates with fixed schedules and routes is welcome to participate.
-It’s simple and free - all it takes is your data.
+- Partner with Google Transit for free: Google Transit participation is available to any agency that provides public transportation services and operates with fixed schedules and routes.
+It’s simple and free, and all it takes is your data.

 When participating transit agencies share their static transit data (e.g. routes, stops, and schedules) with Google Transit, that information is integrated with Google Maps and accessible to Google users.Once you share your static route and schedule information, Google Transit allows you to add live transit updates via Realtime Transit.
 Realtime updates enhance your riders’ experience with the latest departure and arrival times, service alerts, and vehicle positions.
 As long as your static transit information is available through Google Maps, you’re eligible to submit data for Realtime Transit.